Ankh-Morpork: Overview

-Politics
+Administration

-Leadership
+Government

 The succession of the Patrician normally occurs by either assassination or revolution.
 Patricians have been known to resign, but this is very much the exception.
 Power is, to some degree, shared with the many Guilds and the surviving nobility.
 They form a sort of advisory city council, with a system of one man, one vote – the Patrician being the "one man" in question.
 According to The Truth, as per the city charter, a new Patrician must be elected with the unanimous approval of all Guilds.

 Institutions

 The primary engines of Ankh-Morpork's economy are the Guilds.
 There are hundreds of Guilds, for every conceivable profession, from clowns to butchers, and each has its own strictly maintained laws and trading practices.
 Many Guilds have assumed roles which in real-world cities would be assumed by government agencies, such as the Guild of Historians, comparable to English Heritage.